How to Choose The Right Waterproof Rain Pants For Your Hike

 Tips for Using and Caring for Your Waterproof Rain Pants

-Your waterproof rain pants aren’t working as best as they could be if they are not providing you with proper protection from the rain.
+Your waterproof rain pants aren’t working at their most optimum if they are not providing you with proper protection from the rain.
 This generally doesn’t mean you need to rush out and buy another pair, and if you look after them well, they will last you a long time.
 There are some easy steps you can take to prolong the life of all your waterproof products, but in particular your rain proof pants.

 Cleaning